Akatsuki777/plexPiece/README.md

 There are some helper scripts in Python and JavaScript:

 - **`appScript.js`**
-  This script can be added to a copy of the One Pace Database Google Sheet to extract episode and season info when the script is outdated.
+  This script can be added to a copy of the One Pace Database Google Sheet to extract episode and season info when the data in this script is outdated.

 - **`buildSeasonData.js`**
   Used in the browser JS console to extract all arc/season information (note: the Gaimon Arc is absent and must be added manually).